As you become a more serious grower, you’ll likely wonder how to increase terpenes and terpenoids in your plants.

 If there were a more important step than proper harvest timing, it would be drying and curing.

 If you dry too quickly, you’ll damage your terpenes.
 Many growers are antsy to start consuming their flowers after a few long months of work.
-But, this can lead to disappointment and a harsher smoke.
+But, this can lead to disappointment in terms of quality.

 This is why you need to dry low and slow.
 We highly recommend you take the time to read our guide on drying and curing.